apflieger/grunt-csstree/README.md

 ## Informations

-Csstree allows you to fragment and mutualise your css, manage the inclusions of them but without writing any `@import`.
+Csstree allows you to fragment and mutualise your CSS, manage the inclusions of them but without writing any `@import`.
+It doesn't add anything to the syntax, it's fully compliant and compatible with all different tools around CSS.

 Basically, Csstree writes `@import` for you, based on the files/directories structure of your project.
 Because of the use of `@import` rules, Csstree should always be combined with some kind of minification in order to not slow down page load.

 ### How it works

-Csstree generates a file `branch.gen.css` in every directory, starting from a given root.
-This file will `@import` :
+Csstree generates a file `branch.gen.css` in every directory contained in a given root.
+Each file will have `@import` declarations of

-1. ../branch.gen.css, all that the parent directory includes.
+1. ../branch.gen.css
 2. All files within this directory, but not subdirectories

+The structure is recursive!
+Inclusions are going upward.

+Take a moment to think of it ;)

 ### Example